Exit Planning for Small Business

 Planning exit strategies for small businesses can be a long and involved process.
 It’s recommended you start considering the issues a good five years before you plan to sell.

-We specialise in planning exit strategies, helping entrepreneurs and business owners to consider all their options and formulate a thorough exit strategy business plan.
+We specialise in exit planning strategies, helping entrepreneurs and business owners to consider all their options and formulate a thorough exit strategy business plan.
 Most small businesses are private equity firms and exit by trade sale, though other options include floating it on a stock exchange such as the Alternative Investment Market.
-We can help you decide which method of exiting your business works best for you.
+Our exit planning can help you decide which method of exiting your business works best for you.

 Exit planning for small business owners